RebornBeat/BGP-X/docs/architecture_overview.md

 A **clearnet client with a BGP-X daemon** (no mesh hardware) can reach a service inside a mesh island via a domain bridge node that handles the radio transmission.
 A **mesh island client** can reach clearnet via a gateway.
 A path can traverse clearnet → mesh → clearnet.
 The protocol enforces no entry point restriction and no domain ordering.

-**Satellite Internet as Clearnet**: Commercial satellite services (Starlink, Iridium, Inmarsat, HughesNet, Viasat) provide BGP-routed IP connectivity.
-They are **clearnet domain (type 0x00000001)**, not a separate "satellite" domain.
-A satellite-connected node is simply a clearnet node with high latency.
-Domain type **0x00000005 (`bgpx-satellite`)** is **RESERVED** for a future BGP-X-native satellite network (with relay nodes in orbit) and is NOT active in current deployments.

 ---

 ## 5. System Layers